 About 11% of human-caused greenhouse gases come from the destruction of tropical forests.
-REDD+ is a system being designed by the United Nations Framework Convention on Climate Change (UNFCCC) to reduce these emissions.
-Under REDD+, countries and landholders that protect and restore forests are rewarded by developed countries.
-(For example, a community could receive REDD+ funding, or training to improve yields from existing farmland, in return for avoiding the clearing of standing forests.)
+REDD+ is a climate change mitigation mechanism designed by the United Nations Framework Convention on Climate Change (UNFCCC) to reduce these emissions.

-Conservation International develops REDD+ projects that are proving that REDD+ can work.
-We use the lessons we learn from these projects to help design policies that will expand the use of REDD+ around the world.
+Conservation International develops REDD+ initiatives that are proving that REDD+ can work.
+We use the lessons we learn from these programs to help design policies that will expand the use of REDD+ around the world.

 We demonstrate that REDD+ works